-- The Forum has been focussed on these four areas.
-They are all areas that we felt are urgent priorities for the sector, where we can help to make a collective difference:
+Forum activitiesMeeting summaries for 2014, 2015 and 2016 are available here.
+The Forum has been focussed on these four areas.
+They are all areas that we felt are urgent priorities for the sector, where we can help to make a collective difference.

 Across each of these areas we have undertaken scoping exercises to refine the priorities and ensure that our plans are informed by robust thinking, research and input from the wider sector.
 The findings from these exercises include: (i) a review of the public engagement funding system, (ii) review of scheme funding and (iii) five approaches to 'openning up' science.

 Working groups have been initiated to progress these areas.

 Following a networking event with the sector on the 17th March 2016, three further action areas were prioritised: